I Shall Survive Using Potions!: Characters

 Celestine is the Goddess of Kaoru's current world, and admirer of Earth's God.
-She also goes by her nickname: Celes.
+She also goes by her nickname Celes.
 Celestine has some troubles of her own.
 A "holy" nation founded itself under the delusion she blessed them; when the founders actually just bothered her, while she was fixing reality.
 She usually drops wooden buckets on Kaoru when she accidentally insults her.

+She has a bad habit of not restraining her anger when someone in Verne upsets Celestine.
+When a past nation did so, several nearby nations suffered collateral damage.